back to top

 Speaker

-Which is placed on the lower half of the laptop, Which is not the best but acceptable for fulfilling the scenarios.
+Which is placed on the lower half of the laptop, which is not the best but acceptable for fulfilling the scenarios.
 The base feels recessed, and the mids outshine everything else.

 Webcam